Professional Teacher Development

 The Greentree Foundation Teachers’ Ecology Workshop, which was founded by Seatuck and the Greentree Foundation in 2012, is a year-long program to provide school teachers with the knowledge and techniques they need to teach Long Island students about the natural world more effectively.
 Two sessions of the Workshop are offered: one for elementary school teachers and one for middle & high school teachers.

-The Workshop includes a one-week session at Greentree’s historic 400-acre property in Manhasset, five seasonal one-day field trips over the following school year, and a graduation dinner.
+The Workshop includes a one-week session at Greentree’s historic 400-acre property in Manhasset, seven seasonal one-day field trips across Long Island throughout the school year, and a graduation reception at Greentree at the end of the program.

 The Workshop provides participants with: